 The 16th and 17th centuries were a very turbulent time for the inhabitants of Aquitaine.
 The Reformation and the rise of Protestantism caused many conflicts between Catholics and Huguenots (French Protestants who received help from the English).
 Then, at the tender age of five, the Roi Soleil (Sun King) ascended the throne as Louis XIV.
 Unfortunately, his reign was a disaster for France – he involved the nation in a rash of wars that nearly bankrupted the Treasury.
 He also revoked the Edict of Nantes in 1685, which guaranteed the Huguenots many civil and political rights, notably freedom of conscience.

 During the 19th century, Arcachon’s reputation as a leading wellness resort became established across France.
-It had existed until this point as a small, unremarkable fishing village with a mere few hundred inhabitants, however, Emperor Napoleon III of the Second Empire signed a decree in 1857, awarding Arcachon the status of an independent municipality – that same year, the railway line between Bordeaux and the village was completed.
-Slowly attracting the great and the good from Bordeaux, the ‘ville d’été’ began to expand as more and more people heard of Arcachon’s miraculous healing powers; a place where sick people could take the sea air and recover.
+It had existed until this point as a small, unremarkable fishing village with a mere few hundred inhabitants, however, Emperor Napoleon III of the Second Empire signed a decree in 1857, awarding Arcachon the status of an independent municipality.
+That same year, the railway line between Bordeaux and the village was completed.
+Slowly attracting the great and the good from Bordeaux, the ‘Ville d’été’ began to expand as more and more people heard of Arcachon’s miraculous healing powers; a place where sick people could take the sea air and recover.
 An enterprising group of businessmen, the Pereire brothers, continued to develop the summer tourism angle, promoting the Abatilles thermal spring.
 Before too long, rich merchants from Bordeaux and the rest of France were clambering over themselves to secure accommodation in Arcachon.

 The 20th century saw much political upheaval and sadly bloodshed across France.
 The outbreak of WWI caused untold misery, although much of the war took place in northeastern France, with trench warfare using thousands of soldiers as cannon fodder to gain a few yards of territory.
 In the latter stages of the war, the United States Navy established a naval air station to operate seaplanes.
 WWII ended with France’s surrender and Arcachon forming part of the Vichy Republic – a puppet state subservient to Nazi Germany.

 Yet Arcachon has overcome the trials of the 20th century, reinventing itself as a modern, sophisticated and tranquil resort for discerning travelers who eschew noise and excitement.
-What lured in 19th-century bourgeois Bordelaise remains the same – spectacular scenery, wonderful gastronomy and an inviting, relaxed pace of life.
+What lured in 19th-century bourgeois Bordelaise remains the same – spectacular scenery, wonderful gastronomy, and an inviting, relaxed pace of life.
 For wine lovers searching for the ultimate “get away from it all” destination, we can imagine no finer place!

 Wine & Gastronomy

 For many gastronomes in Bordeaux, and indeed France, Arcachon means one thing – shellfish.
-It is widely agreed that some of the finest oysters in the world emanate from this part of France; the bay’s oysters (served raw and accompanied by the local small, flat sausages, Crépinettes ) appear on menus everywhere.
-However, leading restaurants might serve these venerable oysters from each of the four breeding zones across the Bassin d’Arcachon – Banc d’Arguin, Ile aux Oiseaux, Cap Ferret and Grand Banc.
-Each zone is said to imbue the oysters with a distinct flavor; tasters often describe Cap Ferret oysters has having notes of citrus, while Grand Banc oysters are renowned for their flavor of roasted hazelnuts.
+It is widely agreed that some of the finest oysters in the world emanate from this part of France, the bay’s oysters (served raw and accompanied by the local small, flat sausages, Crépinettes ) appear on menus everywhere.
+However, leading restaurants might serve these venerable oysters from each of the four breeding zones across the Bassin d’Arcachon – Banc d’Arguin, Ile aux Oiseaux, Cap Ferret, and Grand Banc.
+Each zone is said to imbue the oysters with a distinct flavor; tasters often describe Cap Ferret oysters has having notes of citrus, while Grand Banc oysters are renowned for their taste of roasted hazelnuts.

 Of course, shellfish is just the beginning of Aquitaine’s varied and sophisticated gastronomy.
 This part of southwest France is famous for its truffles and poultry, especially the ducks and geese whose fattened livers are turned into pate de foie gras (duck-or goose-liver pate), which is sometimes flavored with cognac or truffles for that extra special decadent touch.
-Confit de canard and confit d’oie are duck or goose legs cooked very slowly in their own fat.
+Confit de canard and confit d’oie are duck or goose legs simmered in their fat.
 The preserved fowl is then left to stand for some months before being eaten.
-However, the Perigord truffle or “black diamond of Perigord” is perhaps Aquitaine’s greatest contribution to the culinary world.
+However, the Perigord truffle or “black diamond of Perigord” is perhaps Aquitaine’s most significant contribution to the culinary world.
 Served sliced on foie gras with a glass of Sauternes, there are few gastronomic indulgences like it.
 Famous regional cheeses include Brebiou, Cabecou, Etorki, Ossau-Iraty, Rocamadour, and Bleu des Basques.

 Sauternes, of course, is just one of the fabulous wine styles available in the wider Bordeaux region.
 There is hardly sufficient space here to do the region justice, but Bordeaux is a veritable mecca for fine wine aficionados.
-Over 1000-sq-kilometers of vineyards await, including the mighty chateaux of Pauillac such as Lafite and Latour, or the velvety, sumptuous reds of St-Emilion and Pomerol on the Right Bank of the Dordogne river.
+Over 1000-sq-kilometers of vineyards await, including the mighty chateaux of Pauillac, such as Lafite and Latour, or the velvety, sumptuous reds of St-Emilion and Pomerol on the Right Bank of the Dordogne river.
 What is less commonly known is that Bordeaux produces some excellent sparkling wines as well – Cremant de Bordeaux is often delicious and very well balanced.
 The perfect aperitif.
-Your hosts in Arcachon will always have a selection of these great and diverse wine styles to try – the best restaurant wine lists are tomes dedicated to hedonism.
+Your hosts in Arcachon will always have a selection of these vast and diverse wine styles to try – the best restaurant wine lists are tomes dedicated to hedonism.